Marketing and Communications Intern

 - Draft social media posts (Twitter, Facebook, Instagram, Threads) on the Festival, our films and related environmental issues

 - Assist in managing past and new video content on DCEFF’s YouTube channel

 - Use research and outreach to maintain and strengthen DCEFF’s relationships with campus organizations in the D.C.
 Metro area and beyond

 - Brainstorm creative ideas to incentivize user engagement and social conversion, across platforms

 - Other duties, as needed/assigned

-- College Junior or Senior studying Film, Communications, English, Environmental Science, or related field
+- Preference given to college Junior or Senior studying Film, Communications, English, Environmental Science, or related field

 - Demonstrated interest in film and the environment